apify/apify-docs/sources/academy/glossary/tools/insomnia.md

 ---
 title: Insomnia
-description: Learn about Insomnia, a simple yet super valuable tool for testing requests and proxies when building scalable web scrapers.
+description: Learn about Insomnia, a valuable tool for testing requests and proxies when building scalable web scrapers.
 sidebar_position: 9.2
 slug: /tools/insomnia
 ---

 # What is Insomnia {#what-is-insomnia}

-**Learn about Insomnia, a simple yet super valuable tool for testing requests and proxies when building scalable web scrapers.**
+**Learn about Insomnia, a valuable tool for testing requests and proxies when building scalable web scrapers.**

 ---